ondrakrat/gloomhaven-helper/README.md

 # gloomhaven-helper
-Helper app for the Gloomhaven board game
+Helper app for the Gloomhaven board game.